tapegram/blog/blog/on_retros/README.md

 Some things we have done in retros to help with this are
 1) Write simple testing instructions in the ticket when it is ready for PM review, explaining the workflow and how to test, so the PM can signoff async.
 If the ticket is simple enough, maybe you just want to link example orders/records/whatever that they can verify after, or you can take screenshots.
-2) On another team, we introduced the concept of a "mini retro" at 4:50 each day where we could first quickly bring up any new issues/blockers we wanted to write down before standup the next day, but also we could use the last 5-10 minutes of the day to demo any of the work we got done.
+2) On another team, we introduced the concept of a "mini retro" at 4:50 each day when we could first quickly bring up any new issues/blockers we wanted to write down before standup the next day, but also we could use the last 5-10 minutes of the day to demo any of the work we got done.
 That way the whole team could actually see what was being accomplished and product could sign off on the spot, with only a 15-minute daily commitment.

-For QA/Testing, we were running into issues where the "tester," being another handoff, need to be retold all of the decisions and context for the change, shown the workflow, shown the unit tests, shown the implementation, etc. This was a huge bottleneck.
+For QA/Testing, we were running into issues where the "tester," being another handoff, need to be retold all the decisions and context for the change, shown the workflow, shown the unit tests, shown the implementation, etc. This was a huge bottleneck.

 Some things that worked well for us were
 1) Decided that instead of requiring signoff from "the SDET," instead any engineer who didn't make a commit could signoff, but the SDET would work with the engineers to teach them what the standards were for testing.
 2) Automated testing was sufficient for signoff, so we pushed hard on TDD and including automated testing in the "definition of done" for tickets.
 This led to a better understanding of testing amongst engineers and as a side effect, better code!
-Easy to test code is usually well architected.
+[Easy to test code is usually well architected.](../an_opinionated_set_of_testing_patterns/README.md)

 ### Too many meetings
 A common complaint is that engineers have too many meetings to actually have time to do dev work.
 In order to address this problem, we usually try to figure out what kinds of meetings these are